-Supported by the Economic and Social Research Council (ESRC) the SWDTP brings together Masters and PhD students from across the social sciences, from the universities of Bath, Bristol, Exeter, Plymouth and UWE.
+Supported by funding from the Economic and Social Research Council (ESRC) the SWDTP brings together Masters and PhD students from across the social sciences, from the universities of Bath, Bristol, Exeter, Plymouth and UWE.

 The SWDTP aims to be a networked organisation, with our work, practice and researchers engaged with as wide a community of external individuals and partner organisations as possible.

 We work in collaboration with partner organisations in a number of ways.
 This can be anything from co-organising events or networking sessions; designing a piece of research together; students working with local organisations, charities and community groups through the South West Research Cooperative, or putting one of our students into a work placement or internship, if their research is relevant and useful to a partner organisation.

 Our research students cover 17 different subject and interdisciplinary pathways are highly qualified in a number of different fields, including economics, statistics, data gathering and analysis.
 Many have come from professional backgrounds themselves, and returned mid-career for further study.
 The feedback we have from both students and organisations participating in our placement schemes is very positive.
 Our placement scheme usually involves a student working either full- or part-time on a specific project or proposal – locally, nationally or occasionally, internationally.

 Placements or other forms of collaboration are straightforward to organise.
 If you think you might be interested in getting involved with the SWDTP please feel free to contact our Collaboration Facilitator Jude Hill, for a chat about how we might work together.

 The SWDTP can provide the following support for your organisation:

 - Identify and target students to support your work, if it is relevant to the broad output of SWDTP research priorities

 - Advertise placement and internship posts to our south west-based student community

 - Provide academic supervision during the placement period